betterrt/game-shop-backend/README.md

-# game-shop-backend
+# Online Game shop

-The whole project is implemented with Spring Boot(bakcend) and React(frontend).
-This repository stores the Spring Boot application for backend.
-The React program for frontend has its own repositorty.
+The entire project utilizes Spring Boot for the backend and React for the frontend.
+The backend application is stored in this repository, while the frontend program has its own repository.
-Here is the link for the frontend repository.
+Here is the [link](https://github.com/betterrt/game-shop-frontend) to the frontend repository.

 ## Objective

 The whole project is an e-commerce application, it streamlined game browsing and purchasing for customers.
-The user can browswe any kinds of games they like.
-The features like shopping cart or placing order are only available to registered users.
-The user can purchase games, leave a review, track his orders after login.
+The user can browse different kinds of games they like and get the detailed information of it.
+The application has many features, amoong which home page and search page are available for all customers, while shopping cart and order page are only available for registered users.
+The user can purchase games, leave a review, or track orders after login.

 ## Tech Stack
 1. Uses RESTful API design to implement endpoints.